 Hartington Town Quarter Parish Council

-A meeting of Hartington Town Quarter Parish Council was held on Wednesday, 4th September 2019 at 7.30pm in the Hartington Village Hall.
+A meeting of Hartington Town Quarter Parish Council was held on Wednesday, 4th December 2019 at 7.30pm in the Bake House.

-Present: D Annat, E Broomhead MBE, R Sherratt and the clerk, S Hampson.
-There were two membersof the public in attendance for part of the meeting.
+Present: D Annat, E Broomhead MBE, R Sherratt, Mr A Grindey, Mrs S Bruce and the clerk, S Hampson There were no membersof the public in attendance.

 Part 1 Non-confidential information

 District Councillor, D Chapman was not in attendance.

 19.12.2 Declaration of personal interest of councillors

 There was no need by any member present to complete an entry in the register.